prikarsartam/prikarsartam.github.io/src/notes/2__logic.md

 ## Synthesis: Logic's Scope and Limits

 Logic, from Aristotle's syllogisms through Frege's quantifiers to Turing's machines, has progressively clarified the structure of valid inference.
-Yet modern logic simultaneously reveals profound limits:
+Yet modern logic simultaneously reveals its intrinsic limitations:

 1. **Incompleteness**: No finite axiom system captures all truths in any sufficiently expressive domain (Gödel).
 2. **Undecidability**: No algorithm solves all instances of even decidable problems (Church-Turing).